upstash/ratelimit-js/README.md

 return "Here you go!";
 ```

-## Globally replicated ratelimiting
+## MultiRegionly replicated ratelimiting

 Using a single redis instance has the downside of providing low latencies to the
 part of your userbase closest to the deployed db.
 That's why we also built
-`GlobalRatelimit` which replicates the state across multiple redis databases as
+`MultiRegionRatelimit` which replicates the state across multiple redis
-well as offering lower latencies to more of your users.
+databases as well as offering lower latencies to more of your users.

-`GlobalRatelimit` does this by checking the current limit in the closest db and
+`MultiRegionRatelimit` does this by checking the current limit in the closest db
-returning immediately.
+and returning immediately.
 Only afterwards will the state be asynchronously
 replicated to the other datbases leveraging
 [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 Due
 to the nature of distributed systems, there is no way to guarantee the set